mulka/ploverwiki/Learning-Stenography.md

     Learn Plover! is a free online textbook by Zack Brown, based on his steno tutoring sessions with Mirabai Knight.
 It offers a step-by-step introduction to Plover for beginners, with practice material at the end of every chapter.
 The accompanying exercises are available online in several places, notably:

-    * [Steno Jig](https://joshuagrams.github.io/steno-jig/learn-plover): Nice stroke hints and lookahead display, but only has the lessons that are written into Learn Plover (the first four chapters), plus drills for [common words](https://joshuagrams.github.io/steno-jig/form) and [random sentences with numbers](https://joshuagrams.github.io/steno-jig/numbers).
+    * [Steno Jig](https://joshuagrams.github.io/steno-jig/) has [Learn Plover! drills](https://joshuagrams.github.io/steno-jig/learn-plover.html) with stroke hints and lookahead display.

-    * [Di's Plover, Learn!](http://didoesdigital.com/plover/learn/) Has user-contributed lessons for the later chapters where Learn Plover doesn't provide exercises, plus some additional lessons of its own, including a large collection of fairy tales.
+    * [Di's Plover, Learn!](http://didoesdigital.com/plover/learn/) has user-contributed lessons for the later chapters where Learn Plover doesn't provide exercises, plus some additional lessons of its own, including a large collection of fairy tales.
 Requires Adobe Flash or Google Chrome.

 - [Qwerty Steno](http://qwertysteno.com/Home/)

     Qwerty Steno is a fantastic resource which has a tutorial on steno theory written by Mike Neale of the Open Steno community.

+- [Steno Jig](https://joshuagrams.github.io/steno-jig/) has a wide variety of words, sentences, etc that you can practice with optional stroke suggestions.
+There are several beginner drills, and a large set of vocabulary words, and sentence practice drills that you can work through to gradually learn the top 8,000 most used words.

 - [Plover Dojo](http://ploverdojo.appspot.com/)